50 Years at Dora House

 Meet Our Benefactor

-Cecil Thomas, who generously bequeathed us Dora House (named in memory of his late wife) upon his death in 1976, made contributions to the world of sculpture and wider society that extend far beyond this incredible gift.
+Cecil Thomas OBE FRBS, who generously bequeathed us Dora House (named in memory of his late wife) upon his death in 1976, made contributions to the world of sculpture and wider society that extend far beyond this incredible gift.
 Dubbed the 'Soldier Sculptor,' his work and writings were vastly influential.
 Find out more about his fascinating story below.

 Discover Year of the Home Events

-Cecil Thomas MBE FRBS and Gilbert Bayes FRBS: their work as medallists
+WATCH: Cecil Thomas OBE FRBS and Gilbert Bayes FRBS: their work as medallists

-Join us for a talk by Philip Attwood FSA, Honorary Research Fellow at the British Museum, who worked in the Department of Coins and Medals from 1979 until 2020, serving as Keeper of Coins and Medals from 2010.
-Philip will consider the work as medallists of both Cecil and Gilbert Bayes FRBS whose Trust supports the Society's Gilbert Bayes Award for early career sculptors.
+Watch a talk by Philip Attwood FSA, Honorary Research Fellow at the British Museum, who worked in the Department of Coins and Medals from 1979 until 2020, serving as Keeper of Coins and Medals from 2010.
+Philip considered the work as medallists of both Cecil Thomas OBE FRBS who set up the Dora House Trust in memory of his late wife to bequeath the house to the Society and Gilbert Bayes FRBS whose Trust supports the Society's Gilbert Bayes Award for early career sculptors.

 "Dora House is a uniquely sheltering, homely, safe place for sculptors and was given specifically for this purpose.”